epfl-lara/leon/README.md

 This should create all the necessary metadata to load Leon as a project in Eclipse.

 You should now be able to [import the project](http://help.eclipse.org/juno/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Ftasks%2Ftasks-importproject.htm) into your Eclipse workspace.
+Don't forget to also import dependencies (the bonsai and scalaSmtlib projects, found somewhere in your ~/.sbt directory).

 For each run configuration in Eclipse, you have to set the ECLIPSE_HOME environment variable to point to the home directory of your Eclipse installation.
 To do so, go to Run -> Run Configuration and then, after picking the configuration you want to run, set the variable in the Environment tab.